-In addition to my faculty position in the College of Education, I am a member of the Jewish Studies Department.
+In addition to my position in the College of Education, I am a member of the Jewish Studies faculty.

 Ph.D., Stanford University: Philosophy of Education